nais/doc/docs/persistence/mq.md

 # IBM MQ

-[IBM MQ][ibm-mq] is a message broker that is used for storing and querying data.
-It is a good choice for storing data that is not relational in nature.
-MQ is considered legacy technology and we suggest using [Kafka](./kafka/README.md) for all new applications
+[IBM MQ][ibm-mq] IBM MQ supports the exchange of information between applications, systems, services and files by sending and receiving message data via messaging queues.
+This simplifies the creation and maintenance of business applications.
+IBM MQ works with a broad range of computing platforms, and can be deployed across a range of different environments including on-premise, in cloud, and hybrid cloud deployments.
+IBM MQ supports a number of different APIs including Message Queue Interface (MQI), Java Message Service (JMS), REST, .NET, IBM MQ Light and MQTT.
+We recommend using kafka where possible and sensible [Kafka](./kafka/README.md) for all new applications

 [ibm-mq]: https://www.ibm.com/docs/en/ibm-mq/9.0